 The Order of the Arrow has been responsible for a variety of services and programs at the BSA’s national jamborees.
-From providing guides for troops around the jamboree to putting on programs such as the Indian Village, the Order of the Arrow has demonstrated its third principle, service, at the national jamboree with pride.
+From providing guides for units around the jamboree to putting on unique programming, the Order of the Arrow has demonstrated its third principle, service, at the national jamboree with pride.
 Since the first jamboree in 1937, the Order of the Arrow has continually grown to provide important service to over 52,000 Scouts who attend the jamboree.

 The first national jamboree was held in Washington, DC from June 30 to July 9, 1937.
 One of the biggest highlights of this first jamboree was that President Franklin D. Roosevelt, the only president to be an Arrowman, attended.
 Fast forward 13 years, in 1950, to the second national jamboree where the first OA Service Troop (what today is called the OA Service Corps) was established.
 The second jamboree was held at Valley Forge, PA and was the largest Scouting event to date.
 In total, 36 Arrowmen were chosen to serve in the OA Service Troop and provided behind-the-scenes logistics ranging from guarding dangerous locations to delivering mail to the troops.
 In 1953, 18 Arrowmen served in the OA Service Troop, and in 1960 the OA’s support expanded to two OA Service Troops.